NEWZIK USER GUIDE

 - AirTurn PED: press the keyboard button on the PED device.

-- PageFlip Firefly and Cicada: press the currently selected mode button (button with the blinking red light below or next to it).
+- PageFlip Firefly and Cicada: press the currently selected mode button ( the button with the blinking red light below or next to it).

 - IKMultimedia and iRig BlueTurn: Press and hold the left (“up” arrow) pad for three seconds.